adfinis/ansible-guide/doc/roles.rst

       - 'role::$ROLENAME'
       - 'role::$ROLENAME:config'

+Role tagging helps later while running Ansible.
+If ``ansible-playbook`` is called with tags, only matching tasks, else all, will be executed.

 Tasks inside the ``installation.yml`` file are to install all related packages.
 The related packages are stored as a variable.